Browse Articles

 2. Extended Procedure

 Extended procedures provide an interface to external programs for various maintenance activities.
-These extended procedures start with the xp_ prefix and stored in the Master database.
-Basically, these are used to call programs that reside on the server automatically from a stored procedure or a trigger run by the server.
+These extended procedures start with the xp_ prefix and are stored in the Master database.
+These are used to call programs that reside on the server automatically from a stored procedure or a trigger run by the server.

 Example Below statements are used to log an event in the NT event log of the server without raising an error on the client application.